Dust can be a plague on our homes and offices - making them look dirty as well as posing a health risk from bacteria and allergens.

 - Clean surfaces with a hygienic spray and a microfibre cloth

-- Regularly clean hard to reach places such as behind sofas, cabinets, skirting boards and behind the TV
+- Regularly clean hard to reach places such as behind sofas, computers, cabinets, skirting boards and behind the TV

 - Move the air purifier periodically to new rooms